-NARF and our plaintiffs spent several months in an extended negotiation with the State of Alaska to settle the case.
-On September 30, 2015, the court approved a settlement agreement with the defendants that that provides broad relief in the form of a comprehensive language assistance program.
-This case is still under court supervision, and we successfully extended the order because the state never fully complied with the order to adequately translate ballots and voting materials into Alaska Native languages.More Cases
+NARF and our clients spent several months in an extended negotiation with the State of Alaska to settle the case.
+On September 30, 2015, the federal district court approved a settlement agreement with the Alaska Division of Elections and Alaska Lieutenant Governor that provided broad relief in the form of a comprehensive language assistance program.
+Unfortunately the State of Alaska has never meaningfully complied with the stipulated order, and the case is still under federal court supervision.More Cases